sara-sabr/ITStrategy/_pages/en/strategy-build-vs-buy.md

 ### Architecture

-1. IT Solutions and IT products loose coupling boundaries are at the Business Capability Model level.
+1. IT Solutions and IT products loose coupling boundaries are at a minimum at the ESDC Business Capability Model level.
    - Duplication of IT Products or IT Solutions is supported as long as they are for different business capabilities.
 2. IT Products are risk assessed for lock-in situations with the IT Products risk assessment framework (to be created - see [Coherent set of actions](#coherent-set-of-actions))